sejongjang/QueryParser/README.md

 Union the result from Step 4 with the relation in the database whose name matches the name of the head of the rule.

 - Optimizing Rule Evaluation

+1. Build the dependency graph.
+2. Build the reverse dependency graph.
+3. Run DFS-Forest on the reverse dependency graph.
+4. Find the strongly connected components (SCCs).
+5. Evaluate the rules in each component.